 The Women Rulers Of Ancient Greece We Need To Remember

 Ancient Greece was a society where we can observe both these lines of thought.
-The concept of male superiority is a familiar and common one for the ancient Greeks but on the other hand there notable cases of functional and productive societies that honoured females as natural rulers.
+The concept of male superiority is a familiar and common one for the Ancient Greeks but on the other hand there are notable cases of functional and productive societies that honoured females as natural rulers.

 The Cretan Women Rulers

 … Krinus, with the shaking of what the bull did, took turns and jumped softly like a feather on the back of the bull.
 She stood firmly on her hands and struck her feet twice in the air and suddenly she put all her power and she made air flip and fell behind the bull.

 (Extract by the novel In the palaces of Knossos by Nikos Kazantzakis)